tianyuge/chord-csci-6421/README.md

       --chord.joining-to-port="${known-node-port}"
 ```

-## Example of a Chord network of size 128 and 3 nodes
+## Example of a Chord network of size 128 and containing 3 nodes
 ### Node: John on port 18001 as a bootstrapping node
 ```
 $ java -jar ./chord-node/build/libs/chord-node-1.0.0.RELEASE.jar \